radius-project/bicep-types-aws/artifacts/bicep/aws/aws.networkmanager/default/types.md

 * **Tags**: [Tag](#tag)[]: The tags for the link.
 * **Type**: string: The type of the link.

-## Bandwidth
-### Properties
-* **DownloadSpeed**: int: Download speed in Mbps.
-* **UploadSpeed**: int: Upload speed in Mbps.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.NetworkManager/SiteProperties
 ### Properties
 * **CreatedAt**: string (ReadOnly): The date and time that the device was created.